accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

     let a: *mut i32 = &mut *boxed as *mut _;
     let b: *mut i32 = std::ptr::null_mut();

-    // SAFETY: `a` refers an i32 and all values are valid. println!("{:?}", unsafe { *a });
+    // SAFETY: `a` refers to an i32 and all values are valid. println!("{:?}", unsafe { *a });

     // SAFETY: `b` is a null pointer, which can always be converted to None.